-This no-bake hemp heart energy bites recipe is perfect for today.
-It’s over 100 degrees in So Cal today, and I’m glad to be making these raw cookies because I sure don’t want to turn on the oven.
-Today, it’s salads, these hemp heart cookies and water!
+With the temperatures in So Cal over 100 degrees today, I’m glad to be making these raw energy bites because I sure don’t want to turn on the oven.
+Today, it’s all about salads, hemp heart energy bites and lots of water!

-Keeping with this no-bake cookie mood I’m in, I’m doing another recipe using hemp seeds.
-They are a superfood!
-I ♥ hemp seeds, even my twelve year old daughter will grab a bowl and eat them by the fingers full.
+Keeping with this no-bake cookie mood I’m in, I’m doing another recipe using superfood hemp hearts.
+I ♥ hemp hearts, even my twelve year old daughter will grab a bowl and eat them by the fingers full.

-These raw hemp heart cookie bites are fantastic, and a nice mellow flavored cookie compared to my last, Chocolate, Pistachio, Oatmeal Cookie which is a bit more intensely flavored and chunky.
+These raw hemp heart energy bites are fantastic, and a nice mellow flavored cookie compared to my last, Chocolate, Pistachio, Oatmeal Energy Bites which is a bit more intensely flavored and chunky.

 They taste well on their own and made even better with the different optional coatings making fun flavor variations.
 The cacao powder was my favorite!